The importance of reducing stress

-When caring for a person with Alzheimer's disease, you will have many mixed feelings.
-In a single day, you may feel contented, angry, guilty, happy, sad, embarrassed, afraid and helpless.
+When caring for a person with dementia, you will have many mixed feelings.
+In a single day, you may feel content, angry, guilty, happy, sad, embarrassed, afraid and helpless.
 These feelings may be confusing.
 But they are normal.
 Recognize that you are doing the best you can.

 - Share information and feelings with others

-Sharing information about the disease with family and friends will help them understand what is happening and better prepare them to provide the help and support you need.
+Sharing information about dementia with family and friends will help them understand what is happening and prepare them to provide the help and support you need.
 It is also important to share your feelings.
-Find someone with whom you feel comfortable talking about your feelings.
-This may be a close friend or family member, someone you met at an Alzheimer support group, a member of your religious community, or a health-care professional.
+Find someone you feel comfortable talking with about your feelings.
+This may be a close friend or family member, someone you met at a support group, a member of your faith community, or a healthcare professional.